isomerpages/moe-psgrepository/_your-psg-exco-journey-begins/Building Relationships.md

 </div>
 <h3><strong>Managing Differences</strong></h3>
 <p>PSGs have to work closely with the school and other parents.
 At times,
-PSGs may have to manage difficult situations.
-It is important to bear in mind and remind each other that regardless of our differences, we all need to work in the best interests of children in the school and role model what we wish to see in our parent community and children.</p>
+PSGs may have to manage difficult situations.</p>
+<p>It is important to bear in mind and remind each other that regardless
+of our differences, we all need to work in the best interests of children in the school and role model what we wish to see in our parent community and children.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Ways to manage differences" src="/images/Building Relationship/9.png">
 </div>